 Exercise-stimulated glucose uptake — regulation and implications for glycaemic control

-Physical activity is one way to enhance insulin sensitivity and manage blood sugar for those with insulin resistance or diabetes.
+Physical activity is one way to enhance insulin sensitivity, manage blood sugar and reduce markers of inflammation for those with insulin resistance or diabetes.
 According to research exercise can be used as therapy for those with diabetes - as glucose control is managed independently of the effects of insulin.

 Recent research conducted by the University of Copenhagen and published in the journal Nature, involves understanding how glucose metabolism is regulated with a focus on skeletal muscle.